Substitution Formula

 Example 2

-- Replacing only one occurrence of the variable instead of every occurrence in the expression
+- Replacing only some occurrences of the variable - substitute every occurrence consistently.

 Why This Formula Matters